Facial recognition system: History of facial recognition technology

 Following the 1993 FERET face-recognition vendor test, the Department of Motor Vehicles (DMV) offices in West Virginia and New Mexico became the first DMV offices to use automated facial recognition systems to prevent people from obtaining multiple driving licenses using different names.
 Driver's licenses in the United States were at that point a commonly accepted form of photo identification.
 DMV offices across the United States were undergoing a technological upgrade and were in the process of establishing databases of digital ID photographs.
 This enabled DMV offices to deploy the facial recognition systems on the market to search photographs for new driving licenses against the existing DMV database.
 DMV offices became one of the first major markets for automated facial recognition technology and introduced US citizens to facial recognition as a standard method of identification.
 The increase of the US prison population in the 1990s prompted U.S. states to established connected and automated identification systems that incorporated digital biometric databases, in some instances this included facial recognition.
 In 1999, Minnesota incorporated the facial recognition system FaceIT by Visionics into a mug shot booking system that allowed police, judges and court officers to track criminals across the state.

 Until the 1990s, facial recognition systems were developed primarily by using photographic portraits of human faces.
-Research on face recognition to reliably locate a face in an image that contains other objects gained traction in the early 1990s with the principle component analysis (PCA).
+Research on face recognition to reliably locate a face in an image that contains other objects gained traction in the early 1990s with the principal component analysis (PCA).
 The PCA method of face detection is also known as Eigenface and was developed by Matthew Turk and Alex Pentland.
 Turk and Pentland combined the conceptual approach of the Karhunen–Loève theorem and factor analysis, to develop a linear model.
 Eigenfaces are determined based on global and orthogonal features in human faces.
 A human face is calculated as a weighted combination of a number of Eigenfaces.
 Because few Eigenfaces were used to encode human faces of a given population, Turk and Pentland's PCA face detection method greatly reduced the amount of data that had to be processed to detect a face.
 Pentland in 1994 defined Eigenface features, including eigen eyes, eigen mouths and eigen noses, to advance the use of PCA in facial recognition.
 In 1997, the PCA Eigenface method of face recognition was improved upon using linear discriminant analysis (LDA) to produce Fisherfaces.
 LDA Fisherfaces became dominantly used in PCA feature based face recognition.
 While Eigenfaces were also used for face reconstruction.
 In these approaches no global structure of the face is calculated which links the facial features or parts.